Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You can either track them broadly as desktop, mobile, or app visitors, or you can go deeper and take a look at operating systems (Windows, Android, iOS, etc.) or even specific devices (Google Pixel, iPhone 13s, etc.).

 The exact breakdown can have a significant impact on your web development process and the functionalities you offer.
-Benchmarking these numbers can point you in the right direction when it comes to optimizing your website and you can try to figure out whether to make the experience better for your largest existing userbase or to try to broaden your appeal.
+Benchmarking these numbers can point you in the right direction when it comes to optimizing your website.
+You can utilize Google Analytics benchmarking reports to determine whether to enhance the experience for your largest existing user base or to broaden your appeal.